-In certain circumstances it may be possible to reduce a car payment.
+In certain circumstances, it may be possible to reduce a car payment.
 A repayment plan can last for up to five years.
 After finishing your payments, most of your unsecured debts are discharged.

-The filing fee for a Chapter 13 is $274.00.
 In most cases, once you file your case, the "Automatic Stay" immediately goes into effect.
 The Automatic Stay means that a bankruptcy filing automatically stops, or stays, and brings to a halt most lawsuits, repossessions, foreclosures, evictions, garnishments, attachments, utility shut-offs, and debt collection harassment.
 Generally, creditors cannot take any further action against you or your property without permission from the Bankruptcy Court.

 In a Chapter 7 situation, even though there is an automatic stay in place, lenders will still be able to bring a motion to lift the stay and continue with the foreclosure proceeding.

 Lien strip a junior mortgage:If the value of your home is less than the principal balance you owed on the first mortgage, you will be able to strip off the second or third mortgage, reduce them to the status of an unsecured creditor, and discharge the lien when the plan is completed.

 Cram-down a car loan:: It is possible to negotiate with the lender to reduce the car loan to a fair market value of the car and reduce the interest rate to a reasonable rate, then reaffirm the car loan.